1-11-17: ICES recommends zero catch in 2018

 Does all this make you mad as hell?
 It should do!
 Public sea anglers are happy to do their bit to restore the stock, but not while commercial fishermen are either untouched or can exploit deliberately-created loop-holes.

-You have until 14th September to tell the EU Commission how disgusted you are by this duplicity, so please reply to the consultation now by going to:- Bass petition to EU
+You have until 14th September to tell the EU Commission how disgusted you are by this duplicity, so please reply to the consultation now by going to:- Bass petiion to EU now closed

 12-8-17: Live Wrasse Commercial Fishery: